Remove password from Word with GroupDocs.Merger for Java

 merger.removePassword();

-Why: This method modifies the document structure to remove encryption, making it accessible without a password.
+Why: This method modifies the document structure to remove password (or unlock encrypted file) so it can be opened without a password.

 Step 4: Save the Unprotected Document